mwouts/jupytext/docs/config.md

 find_jupytext_configuration_file('.')
 ```

-If you want to limit the search for a configuration file to a certain set of directories, set the search boundaries with a global variable `JUPYTEXT_CEILING_DIRECTORIES` - a colon-separated list of absolute paths.
+If you want to limit the search for a configuration file to a given parent directory, you can create an empty `.jupytext` configuration file in that directory.
+Alternatively, you can set the search boundaries with an environment variable `JUPYTEXT_CEILING_DIRECTORIES` - a colon-separated list of absolute paths.

-If set, Jupytext will stop searching for configuration files when it meets one of these path.
+If `JUPYTEXT_CEILING_DIRECTORIES` is defined, Jupytext will stop searching for configuration files when it meets one of these path.
 This can be helpful to avoid searching for configuration files on slow filesystems.
 It can also be useful if you don't want to use a global configuration - for instance, when running `pytest` on Jupytext, we use `JUPYTEXT_CEILING_DIRECTORIES="/tmp"`.

 ## Configuring paired notebooks globally